 Being fair, the point is to emphasize that, with teamwork, they can do anything, but they’re still not explaining what Talun brings to the team.

 How has Yamato not made one for Love-Love, though?
-He was the first space-time monster they encountered.
-It makes his situation even sadder because he never transforms over the course of the series and now he doesn’t even get a mockup.
+She was the first Space-Time Monster they encountered.
+It makes her situation even sadder because she never transforms over the course of the series, and now she doesn’t even get a mockup.

 They repeat the shot of Flint talking before the second shot of Goodman thinking comes in.

 Surprise!
 This was boring.
 What else can you expect from a clip show episode?
 But this one in particular was just bad.
 The framing for the clips was ridiculous.
-So, they honestly don’t care who knows about their jobs as space-time detectives or that they’re keeping space-time monsters in their house or that Genshi’s dad is a frickin’ stone axe?
+So, they honestly don’t care who knows about their jobs as Time Detectives or that they’re keeping Space-Time Monsters in their house or that Genshi’s dad is a frickin’ stone axe?
 They so casually talk about it that I was simply floored.
 I could swear they’ve actively tried to keep it a secret until now, but they really don’t care.
 Does the Bureau of Space-Time allow this?

 Actually building upon Talun’s failure from one of the previous episodes was unexpected and welcome, but they didn’t really do anything with it.
 Talun feels better now, which is great, but they didn’t explain why Talun is important to their group or explain how he contributes – just that they’re friends and family.
 Talun never thought they weren’t friends – he just felt like a useless coward.